Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 2/README.md

 #### JS
-Preventing Submits from submitting data when enter pressed Added JS to let you enter data into the form and then change the tables data
+Preventing Submits from submitting data when enter pressed Added JS to let you enter data into the form and then change the tables data Added Regex to only allow numbers
+Added a prevent default to stop page refresh with the form

 ### References
 https://stackoverflow.com/questions/8722163/how-to-assign-multiple-classes-to-an-html-container